2is10/selectionchange-polyfill/README.md

 No DOM event fires when a user chooses "Select All" from a menu or when the selection is changed via script, so the best that can be done to detect those scenarios is polling the document selection for changes.
-Because that can be expensive and is a bit of a corner case, this shim doesn't do it.
+Because that can be expensive and is a bit of a corner case, this polyfill doesn't do it.
 As a result, the `selectionchange` event will not necessarily fire soon after these kinds of changes, but may still fire eventually, after a subsequent user action.